Bowero/owmw/README.md

 # OWMW: Open Weather Map Wrapper
 OWMW is an acronym for Open Weather Map Wrapper.
 With OWMW you can easily gather data about the weather in the area.
 All you need is a (free) token from [OWM](https://openweathermap.org/api).

+The project has been written in V, but Linguist does not yet support V because it is not popular enough.
+That is why the project is marked as Go.

 ## Installation
 To install OWMW, you can use [VPM](https://github.com/yue-best-practices/vpm).